xinliu10-data-science/Chicago_Crime_Analysis/README.md

 II.
 Dataset
 -----------
-The dataset used in this project is retrieved from Chicago Data Portal .
+The dataset used in this project is retrieved from [Chicago Data Portal] (https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2).